fzyzcjy/flutter_rust_bridge/book/src/tutorial_with_flutter.md

 ## Setup dependencies

-For non-debian based distributions a few tricks required.
+For non-debian based distributions, there are a few prerequisites:
 Ensure that packages are up to date (or install by demand).

 - clang